 Sometimes if your company has qualifications and licences you can keep these as well.
 There is also no need for a report to the Insolvency Service on the directors’ conduct – an issue if the directors have had recent previous insolvencies.

-So, you might ask why doesn’t everyone do a CVA and keep going when they hit trouble?
+So, why doesn’t everyone do a CVA and keep going when they hit trouble?

 There are several hurdles to get through to make a CVA work.
 Some of the issues are: